labgeo/pg_ontime/README.md

 # pg_ontime

-Combine this postgres extension with pg-dw to store and analyze ontime data.
+Combine this postgres extension with pg_dw to store and analyze ontime data.